GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Scanner_1_1Function__Base.md

 ---
-title: 'class Gambit::Scanner::Function_Base'
+title: "class Gambit::Scanner::Function_Base"
-description: 'Generic function base used by the scanner.
-Can be Likelihood, observables, etc. '
+description: "Generic function base used by the scanner.
+Can be Likelihood, observables, etc. "

 ---

-# Gambit::Scanner::Function_Base
+# class Gambit::Scanner::Function_Base